WokLibCodeClub/Snake/Week1-Debugging/Step3-Using_print/README.md

 ```
 print('My age is ' + 21)
 ```
 then save it and run it.
-Notice the error message.
+Notice that the small black window immediately fills up with text, which is what happens when there is an error in the code.
+In this case the key words are in the second last line which says "TypeError: must be str, not int".

 ![alt text](TypeError.png "Type Error")

-To exit from this error screen click on the red square at the top centre of the Visual Studio Code window.
+To exit from this error, press any key.

-In the `print` function the part in quotes is text, known in Python as data type *string* but the other part is a number, in fact a whole number, or data type *integer*.
+In your code the `print` function has a part in quotes, which is text, known in Python as data type *string* but the other part is a number, in fact a whole number, or data type *integer*.
+The `print` function can't mix these two.
 We can avoid the error by changing the number from type *integer* to type *string*.
-The Python code for doing this is `str(21)` so the revised code will be
+The Python way to do this is to place the number to be converted inside brackets and put the letters str before the brackets.
+To convert the number 21 to type string we would use `str(21)` The revised code will be
 ```
 print('My age is ' + str(21))
 ```